kg logo

 DNA (?)

 Passwords work for most people, but for those that it doesn’t work for, it’s frustrating to think that there’s no good way to prove your identity.
 Anyone who has been locked out of an important account knows the frustration of exclaiming, “What do you mean unauthorized!?
 It’s me!
-I own this account!”
-It makes you think about the deeper, philosophical question of what makes us unique.
+I own this account!!”
+It makes you about the deeper, philosophical question of what makes us unique.
 Is it my phone number?
 My ability to remember a 10-character-long-with-an-uppercase-letter password?
 My fingerprint which seems to change after a few weeks of climbing?